Big-Bytez/cse110-fa21-group19/rules.md

 ## 2) Primary Means of Communication and Expectations ##
-1. Slack is the primary means communcation for this project.
+1. Slack is the primary means communication for this project.
-2. Team members are expected to make an effort to be respond and react as soon as posible.
+2. Team members are expected to make an effort to be respond and react as soon as possible.
-3. Allways react to messages in the #Announcments channel.
+3. Always react to messages in #Announcments.

 ## 3) Scheduling Meetings ##